rollthecloudinc/quell/README.md

-# d r u i d
+![Editor](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/druid_new_design_bw_v4.png)

 Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.

-![Editor](https://smeskey-github-prod.s3.amazonaws.com/projects/druid/github/druid_new_design_bw_v4.png)

 Highly inspired by Drupal panels.
-The Druid editor provides a suite of extensible authoring capabilities.
+Druid provides a suite of extensible authoring capabilities.

 * Markdown and HTML content
 * Query and refine API datasets